PLEASE Help the fight to get Christopher and Hunter back to their parents!

 So why was a newborn baby taken away from his mother and father?
 As the caseworker assigned to the family, I learned their story…

 Seven days after losing her own mother, Amy Fabbrini (the mother in this story) gave birth to Christopher at home.
 She was unaware that she was pregnant.
-Amy suffers from endometriosis, which is a disorder in which tissue that normally lines the uterus grows outside the uterus, causing pain and menstrual irregularities.
+Amy suffers from kidney issues (which she says is a genetic thing passed down from her family), causing intense pain at times.
 She had associated the symptoms of pregnancy with the disorder.
-After helping with a surprise delivery of his new baby boy, Eric (the father), immediately drove mother and baby to the hospital.
+After helping with a surprise delivery of his new baby boy, Eric (the father), immediately called 911 and had mother and baby brought to the hospital.
+Both were in shock of this and were understandably probably affected by this traumatic event.

-Amy had been living with her parents and her two twin boys after a recent divorce.
-After losing her mother to Alzheimer’s and the surprise addition of a new child, Amy decided to move the family in with her newborn child’s father, Eric.
-In what I believe to be a traumatic panic, her grieving father, dealing with the recent death of his wife and now losing the companionship of Amy and the twin boys in his home, called CPS and falsely reported neglect.
+Amy had been living with her parents and her two twin boys after a divorce with the father of the twins.
+After losing her mother to Alzheimer’s and the surprise addition of a new child, Amy told her father of this event; to hear him tell her that she may not bring the infant back to his home.
+She was forced to make the decision to move with her twin boys in with her newborn child’s father, Eric.
+What happens next is what I believe to be a traumatic panic, her grieving father, dealing with the recent death of his wife and now losing the companionship of Amy and the twin boys, called CPS and falsely reported neglect, after he had already known about a falsely reported call from Eric's roommate (after an argument that they had).
+It sounds confusing but this is the mess the couple was in days after the infant had arrived, without having a chance to settle in as a new family, get adjusted to the idea of a new baby, or get the house ready for such an event, they were dealing with negativity - rather than excitement of a precious little baby boy.

 Sadly, CPS took infant Christopher, and he has been in foster care ever since.
-The parents have complied with all of CPS’s requests.
-There is no abuse.
-There is no neglect.
-There is no alcohol or drug use.
+At the time that they took the infant, they also took Amy's twin boys and gave them to her ex-husband who had not really been involved with the boys much.
+Amy lost all three of her boys within a week after her loss of her mother to Alzheimer's.
+She was not given grievance counseling or condolences to this day from CPS.
+Additionally, the parents have complied with all of CPS’s requests from the beginning.
+There was no abuse.
+There was no neglect.
+There was no alcohol or drug use.
 CPS has simply claimed that they are “retarded” (yes, that was actually the term used by a CPS worker) and that they do not have the intelligence to raise a child.

 When I questioned this supervisor assigned to the case, he replied with derogatory remarks about the father and mother.
 I asked why the couple had not been given their child back.
 His reply shocked me.

-He said, “Eric is retarded, fat and lazy.
+He said, “Eric is retarded, fat and lazy - he doesn't even brush his teeth.
 There is no way that I am allowing them to have Christopher.”

 After I had spent almost three months observing this family and reporting weekly on my observations, we learned that none of the reports I had submitted to CPS were given to the court or the attorneys representing each parent.
 Eric continually asked his attorney to get copies of the reports that I had submitted.
 After no reports were produced by CPS, Eric’s attorney asked me if I would be willing to testify in court regarding my observations of the visits.
 I agreed.

-While on vacation in California, I testified telephonically in court on behalf of Eric and Amy, and reported my observations that were in the reports that they could not obtain from CPS.
+While on vacation in California, I testified telephonically in court on behalf of Eric and Amy to report my observations that were in the reports which could not be obtained from CPS by either attorney.
 I reported the interactions that I observed between Eric, Amy and their son, Christopher.
 I told the judge that I did not understand why CPS had not returned this now almost 3-year-old child back to his parents.

 Just a few days after I testified in court, I was notified from CPS that they “no longer needed my volunteer help” because they “had recently hired someone for the position.”
-I was asked to come in and turn in my key to the building along with all equipment that CPS had given me to use while I was in an observation.
+I was asked to come in and return my key to the building along with all equipment that CPS had given me to use while I was in an observational role.

 When I got back from my vacation, I met with the supervisor and turned everything in.
 During that meeting, I asked for clarification as to why I was being released [just days after my testimony] from a “volunteer position,” and why I was being treated so differently by him that afternoon.
 He only replied with “we have a new hire for your position,” and then said, “I will need to walk you to the door; you now have no clearance to walk freely.”

 I decided to continue to work with the family as a life coach and mentor, volunteering my time to help them get their son back.
-Their case with Christopher is currently in the appellate courts because CPS has moved toward adoption, permanently removing the child from them.
+Their case with Christopher is currently back in the county courts, after going to the appellate courts and the supreme courts of Oregon.
+CPS has moved toward adoption, permanently removing the child from them and terminating their rights as parents.

 Eric has a normal high school diploma and tested in the middle of his class.
 Amy also has a normal high school diploma.
 The two of them have newer vehicles, a three-bedroom, two-bath house and live in Redmond, Oregon.